A URL slug or URL identifier is the exact address of a specific page or post on your site.

 - Click Save Page Configuration.

 - All uppercase characters automatically change to lowercase.

 - You may see an "Invalid URL" error if you try to use a reserved URL identifier or a URL identifier that's already been used on your site.

 To keep blog post URLs consistent, all post URLs publish in the same format.
 They include the first 60 characters of the blog post title, and can include the publication date.

 Choose whether the post URL contains the date in the Journal Page Configuration window.

-To create a shorter URL for a blog post, create a URL rewrite.
+To create a shorter URL for a blog post, create a URL shortcut.

-Squarespace 7.0 has a more sophisticated interface, including the ability to adjust page slugs for blog posts and specific images within a gallery.
+Our current Squarespace platform has a more sophisticated interface, including the ability to adjust page slugs for blog posts and specific images within a gallery.

-Learn how to update page slugs for Squarespace 7.0.
+Learn how to update URL slugs on Squarespace 7.